 A family with deep roots on Long Lake builds a new cottage close to Traverse City that pays its respect to their former humble summer home.

-This home is featured in the June 2015 issue of Northern Home & Cottage, a bi-monthly home publication included in all subscriptions to Traverse, Northern Michigan’s Magazine.
+Featured in the June 2015 issue of Northern Home & Cottage.
 Subscribe.

 In 1937 a young woman purchased a small, rustic cottage on a woodsy lot on Long Lake—deep in the Northwoods back then.
 Given the era, it might have been considered a bit daring.
 But a college friend whose family cottage was next door had urged her on.